Wyattwicks/sweater_weather/README.md

 # Sweater Weather

 ## About:
 Sweater Weather is a back-end Rails project that explores how a back-end web developer would consume/create APIs to be given to a theoretical front-end dev.
 The basic project description and learning goals can be seen below.
+The app also uses CircleCI as well as Docker.

 ![Screen Shot 2021-06-15 at 10 50 12 PM](https://user-images.githubusercontent.com/74991865/122160240-d2799b80-ce2c-11eb-8ca3-a7004e47b9e1.png)